Specialised tool · AI generative fill

 Paint generously, include shadows and reflections

-The single biggest factor in SDXL quality is mask coverage.
+The single biggest factor in result quality is mask coverage.
 A tight mask leaves the object's shadow or reflection behind — looks like a ghost.
 Always paint 6–10 px past the object silhouette, and include any shadow on the ground or reflection on water / glass.

 The honest limits